are monarch butterfly poisonous?

 One of the perils of Monarch Butterfly migration is that Monarchs lose some of their toxicity during hibernation.
 By early February, mice who invade Monarch Butterfly Sanctuaries may be able to eat one butterfly and still feel interested in eating another one.
 Fortunately for the butterflies, the weather will soon be warm enough for them to fly away.
 Monarchs who have hibernated benefit from their resemblance to Monarchs who have not.
 Birds might be able to eat these individuals, but the birds do not know this.

-READ MORE: List of Butterflies in Mississippi
+READ MORE: List of Butterflies in Missouri

 Humans benefit from looking closely at butterflies